 In short, aggregation is the process of creating a hierarchical relationship between unique identifiers assigned to packaging containers.

 Falsified medicines have always been a major concern for the European Union (EU).
 To address this concern, the European Commission (EC) has released the Falsified Medicines Directive (EU FMD), which details safety features and procedures designed to protect European patients by ensuring that medicines are safe and of good quality.
-The delegated regulation will apply as of February 9, 2019.

-Manufacturers, parallel importers and contract manufacturing organisations (CMOs) will soon have the obligation to guarantee the authenticity of any prescription drugs by identifying individual packs and checking whether the outer packaging of medicines has been tampered with.
+Pharmaceutical manufacturers, parallel importers and contract manufacturing organisations (CMOs) will have the obligation to guarantee the authenticity of all prescription drugs by identifying individual packs and checking whether the outer packaging of medicines has been tampered with.

-Manufacturers, parallel importers and CMOs are responsible for supplying unique identifiers for each product lot to their regulatory government institution/ministry of health.
+Manufacturers, parallel importers and CMOs in European countries are responsible for supplying unique identifiers for each product lot to their regulatory governing body, the National Medicines Verification Systems (NMVS).
 Each country’s database is connected to a centralized European data repository, the European Medicines Verification System (EMVS), also known as the European Hub.

-Manufacturers must mark packages with a 2D Data Matrix (GS1) barcode containing a unique product identification number (GTIN or NTIN, serial number, lot number, expiration date and national reimbursement identification if it is required by an individual country.
+Manufacturers must mark packages with a 2D Data Matrix (GS1) barcode containing a unique product identification number (GTIN or NTIN), serial number, lot number, expiration date and, in some cases, a national reimbursement identification number if it is required by an individual country.
 A tamper-evidence feature is also required on the packaging.